 Community Landmark Application Headed to the City

 Three Denver residents have applied for landmark status for the Crowther House in Cherry Creek — a building that is worthy of, and meets the criteria for, landmark designation.
-The property owner opposes designation and plans to demolish the building and redevelop the site.
-Denver’s Landmark Preservation Commission will consider the application at its meeting on Nov.
-1, 2022.

 Why It Matters